Madagascar Country Summary

 Economy

-Madagascar's investment climate is characterized by a welcoming stance towards foreign direct investment (FDI), yet it presents significant challenges, including widespread corruption and bureaucratic inefficiencies.
-Despite laws allowing 100 percent foreign ownership, companies often face additional regulatory hurdles, particularly when lacking local partners, and report delays in government approvals.
-The recent decline in FDI as a percentage of GDP, alongside new taxes and regulations, further complicates the investment landscape.
+Madagascar's investment climate is characterized by a welcoming stance towards foreign direct investment (FDI), yet it faces significant challenges, including widespread corruption and bureaucratic inefficiencies.
+Although laws permit 100% foreign ownership and there are no general restrictions on foreign control, investors often encounter discriminatory practices and delays in government approvals, particularly for larger projects that require presidential consent.
+The recent decline in FDI as a percentage of GDP, alongside the government's introduction of new taxes and fees, further complicates the investment landscape.

 Buy Full Madagascar Report